gruntwork-io/docs/_docs-sources/pipelines/hello-world/index.md

 1. Select the `Run Workflow` dropdown and enter the name of your `infrastructure-live` repository.
    ![Infrastructure-pipelines Workflow Form](/img/pipelines/tutorial/pipelines_run_workflow.png)
 1. Click `Run Workflow` to start the workflow.
-1. A PR will be created after the workflow completes.
+1. A Pull Request(PR) will be created after the workflow completes.
-1. Review the changes, follow the instructions in the PR, then merge
+1. Review the changes, follow the instructions in the PR and then merge.

 ### Infrastructure-live